weihan-01/tp/docs/DeveloperGuide.md

 **MSS**

-1. User creates a new caregiver record in system with the command "add-cgr"
+1. User creates a new caregiver record in system
 2. User need to minimally key in name and phone for "add-cgr" command
 3. User can optionally key in notes and address for "add-cgr" command
 4. New caregiver record is added